eltonlaw/apartment/README.md

     $ cd apartment/android
     ```

 Get root access.
 Googling your model number should return some results.
-I have a Galaxy A5, so it was a relatively simple process using Odin.
+With Samsung it is a relatively simple process using Odin.